krlawrence/graph/ChangeHistory.md

 - Made the coverage of Gremlin Server its own chapter.
 Issue #131.
 - Added a section on using a TinkerGraph containing the air-route data with Gremlin Server . #118
+  - Added the required config files to the `sample-data` folder. #118
 - Added a small section with a pointer to the latest sample data.
 - Cleaned up some wording.